soeilin/Debt_Finance/README.md

 # Credit Decisioning
 The focus is on:
-• Understanding how lending decisions are made
+• Understanding how lending decisions are made through rule-based credit decisioning and segmentation logic
 • Applying quantitative methods to real-world credit problems
 • Demonstrating business logic, segmentation, PD drivers, and portfolio monitoring
 • Communicating insights clearly for risk, product, and credit-policy stakeholders